adnanmk-1999/Clinic_Management_Frontend/README.md

 #### 🗓 Appointment View
 - See daily appointments
 - Helps doctors plan their day efficiently

-#### 🎯 Why this helps
-Doctors spend less time looking for information and more time providing care.
-Everything is **centralized, searchable, and updated in real-time**.

 ### 🧪 Lab Technician Features